WallarooLabs/wally/README.md

 Be sure to check out our [contributors guide][contributors guide] before you get started.

+## License

+Wallaroo is an open source project.
+All of the source code is available to you.
+However, not all of the Wallaroo source code is available under an "open source" license.

+Most of the Wallaroo code base is available under the [Apache License, version 2][apache 2 license].
+Parts of Wallaroo are licensed under the [Wallaroo Community License Agreement][wallaroo community license].
+You should read the [Wallaroo Community License][wallaroo community license] for yourself, however, as it is somewhat unique, we want to provide an abbreviated version:

+- You can **run** all Wallaroo code in a non-production environment without restriction.
+- You can **run** all Wallaroo code in a production environment for free on up to 3 server or 24 cpus.
+- If you want to **run** Wallaroo Enterprise version features in production above 3 servers or 24 cpus, you have to obtain a license.
+- You can **modify** and **redistribute** any Wallaroo code
+- Anyone who uses your **modified** or **redistributed** code is bound by the same license and needs to obtain a Wallaroo Enterprise license in order to run on more than 3 servers or 24 cpus in a production environment.

+Please [contact us][contact us email] if you have any questions about licensing or Wallaroo Enterprise.

 ## Additional Links

 - [Hello Wallaroo!][hello wallaroo post]